project-roadwork/legacy-concrete-sounds/README.md

-# Legacy Concrete Sounds (LGS)
+# Legacy Concrete Sounds (LCS)

-**Legacy Concrete Sounds (LGS) is a client-sided script tailored towards simplicity that is meant to imitate concrete pavement sounds in real life when a vehicle is moving or when a tire is moving along a concrete paved surface.**
+**Legacy Concrete Sounds (LCS) is a client-sided script tailored towards simplicity that is meant to imitate concrete pavement sounds in real life when a vehicle is moving or when a tire is moving along a concrete paved surface.**